Customerly/Customerly-iOS-SDK/README.md

 ## License
 ----------------
-Customerly iOS SDK is available under the XXX license.
+Customerly iOS SDK is available under the Apache License 2.0.
 See the LICENSE file for more info.